vincentrozenberg/Vincent-Markdown/readme.md

 - Render Markdown files as HTML for easy viewing
 - Delete unwanted files
 - Copy shareable URLs for each file
-- View files as raw HTML
+- View files as HTML
 - Responsive design for both desktop and mobile devices

 ## Requirements